LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFiles.md

 //talk about how stdout can be different
 //talk about fds returnign the smallest number it is not incremental
 //mention redirecting any file descriptor
+//talk about handling links

-Okay so now we understand what a Linux file is, but how does a programmer handle files?
+Okay so now we understand what a Linux file is and permissions, so what does this mean for the programmer?
+All of this talk to mention
 What mechanisms streamlines the basic file operations?
 The core mechanism that this is accomplished is with on Linux is file descriptors.
 The beautiful fact about this abstraction is that it is just an unsigned integer.